Terms of Use

 6.3 Rendered Artifact Attestation

-Where the workflow is described as a rendered artifact attestation, the Service is intended only to attest, at most, that the client application represented that a final artifact was rendered from source content and supplied associated renderer, transport, and integrity evidence.
+Where the workflow is described as a rendered artifact attestation, the Service attests, at most, that the client application represented that a final artifact was rendered from source content and supplied associated renderer, transport, and integrity evidence.

 This does not mean that In Good Company verified the completeness of the source material, the fidelity of the rendering, or the truth of any content reflected in the rendered artifact.

-Where the Service returns a detached CMS, PKCS#7, PDF signature artifact, cover statement, or receipt, that output is intended only to bind the Service's cryptographic action to the particular digest, manifest, or attestation record presented in that workflow.
+Where the Service returns a detached CMS, PKCS#7, PDF signature artifact, cover statement, or receipt, that output binds the Service’s cryptographic action to the particular digest, manifest, or attestation record presented in that workflow.

 It does not mean that In Good Company has legally notarized the underlying document, witnessed a signatory, commissioned an affidavit, or certified the truth of the document’s contents.